 I made these cute tote bags with a ruler and blue and red permanent markers.
 (This is the best deal I’ve ever seen on a pack of 15 tote bags!)
-I filled the bags with a few of their favorite things.
+I filled the bags with a few of their teachers favorite things including, chocolate, snacks, classroom supplies, and bath products.
 I always print this “All About my Teacher” free printbale to make gift buying easier throughout the school year.

 All you need to make this useful teacher gift is an empty tin can and all the writing utensils!
-Teachers love school supplies so stock teacher up with pens, pencils, and dry erase markers!
+Teachers love classroom supplies so stock your teacher up with pens, pencils, Sharpie’s and dry erase markers!

 5. Potted plant

 Plants are always a good idea!
 Have the kids help paint the pots and plant succulents.
 Then add thus this cute “Thanks for helping us grow” free printable from Three Kids and a Fish.